Grosvenor

 Grosvenor dates had been arranged by Allan while the Beatles were away in

-a Whitsun bank holiday Monday engagement with Les Dodd who also agreed to put
+and a Whitsun bank holiday Monday engagement with Les Dodd who also agreed to

-the group on at Neston Institute during this same period – see my separate post
+put the group on at Neston Institute during this same period – see my separate

 The

-Corporation ran ‘Dances for Youth’ on Saturday nights, sometimes drawing 200
+Wallasey Corporation ran ‘Dances for Youth’ on Saturday nights, sometimes

 It was